 Branch Public Policy Chair Position Description

-The public policy chair advocates for AAUW’s public policy priorities to policy makers.
-She represents AAUW’s public policy priorities to elected and appointed officials, AAUW members, the public, and the media.
-She also leads AAUW voter education and turnout campaigns for her branch.
-The following are suggested responsibilities and duties.
+The public policy chair advocates for AAUW’s public policy priorities and represents AAUW’s public policy priorities to policy makers, elected and appointed officials, AAUW members, the public, and the media.
+They also lead AAUW voter education and turnout campaigns for their branch.

 Responsibilities to Your Branch

 As branch public policy chair, you may be a member of the branch board of directors and other committees as assigned.
 If this is not already the case in your branch, speak with the branch president to create the board position.

 Responsibilities to Your State

 - Maintain regular contact with your state public policy chair and report on efforts